Graduate Program Director

 No, we admit students once per year.
 Applications are due January 15th for the cohort starting in the Fall of the same year.

 Each new cohort enters at the same time, in fall quarter.
 All application materials must be received by the January 15 application deadline.
 Application packets are available from Graduate Admissions or the Psychology Department.
 Be sure to request that an official transcript be sent to Graduate Admissions from every college or university attended.
 Confirm with each institution their policy for issuing official transcripts.
 If mailed to you directly, the transcript must remain in a sealed envelope.
 Carefully assemble application materials as instructed below.
 Assemble the following documents, including recommendations, and send them in the manila envelope addressed to Graduate Admission.
-Please see our website for additional criteria and information.

 A bachelor's degree from a regionally accredited institution including the following six prerequisite psychology courses: intro to psych, abnormal, developmental, major theories of personality, statistics, and scientific research (e.g. experimental psychology/research methods).* This is ordinarily equivalent to a minor in psychology.
 Transcript showing a 3.00 grade point average (GPA) is required.
-Please see our website for additional criteria and information.

 Our intention with this prerequisite is that applicants have a good sense of what it will mean to be a psychotherapist prior to beginning the program.
 This 'sense' of the profession can come through a variety of avenues.
 We prefer that an applicant have a structured experience in a mental health setting or related, human services setting (e.g. teaching dually diagnosed children would likely qualify, but not being a teacher in general) that includes mentoring and/or supervision by a professional in the field.
 As for what defines supervised work, we take this broadly to mean any oversight of your work as a volunteer or paid employee.
 This can take various forms, so we do not strictly define this.
 The key is that you are not left alone to struggle with the volunteer experience and that you do receive some form of mentoring.
 We do not require documentation of your practical experience in the field.
 However, the applicant should address this prerequisite in the personal statement.